Shao-Group/cmpsc465-fa20/assignment3/problem2/readme.md

 # Problem Description

-Given a directed graph G = (V,E) with edge length l(e) > 0 for any e in E  and a source vertex s, use Dijkstra’s algorithm to calculate distance(s,v) for all of the vertices v in V.
+Given a directed graph G = (V,E) with edge length l(e) > 0 for any e in E, and a source vertex s.
+Use Dijkstra’s algorithm to calculate distance(s,v) for all of the vertices v in V.
 (You can implement your own priority queue or use the build-in function for C++/Python)

 # Input